Diocese of Upper South Carolina

 The Episcopal Diocese of Upper South Carolina (EDUSC) is a diocese in the Episcopal Church.
+In 2024, the diocese reported average Sunday attendance (ASA) of 5,221 persons, down from 7,108 in 2015.
+The most recent membership statistics (2023) showed 21,422 persons in 59 churches, a decrease from 23,858 in 2015.
+No membership statistics were reported in 2024 national parochial reports.
+The reporting congregations of the diocese had $21,935,791 in plate and pledge income in 2024.

 Originally part of the Diocese of South Carolina, it became independent on October 10–11, 1922 following nearly two years of planning.
 The see city is Columbia.
 Its cathedral is Trinity Cathedral.
-The diocese comprises approximately 60 congregations in the Upstate (northwestern) and Midlands regions of the U.S. state of South Carolina.
-There are five convocations in the diocese: Midlands (Columbia area), Catawba (Rock Hill area), Foothills (Greenville area), Gravatt (Aiken area), and Piedmont (Spartanburg areas).
+The diocese has jurisdiction over congregations in the Upstate (northwestern) and Midlands regions of the U.S. state of South Carolina.
+The diocese is divided into four deaneries with an appointed dean (clergy) and lay warden: Upstate West, Upstate East, Midlands West, and Midlands East.

-The bishop is Daniel P. Richards.
-He was elected bishop on September 25 2021 and was consecrated at Trinity Cathedral as bishop on February 26 2022.
+The bishop is the Right Rev. Daniel P. Richards.
+He was elected ninth bishop of the diocese on September 25, 2021 and was consecrated at Trinity Cathedral as bishop on February 26, 2022.

 Among the Diocese's many institutions, the Bishop Gravatt Center began service in 1949 as a retreat and summer camp site.
 Now a non-profit corporation with its own Board of Trustees, the Center remains a vital part of the Diocese through its summer camp Christian formation program and numerous diocesan and parish activities such as Happening, Cursillo, youth retreats, vestry retreats, parish family weekends, etc.